ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/52-better-hash-functions.md

 are not evenly distributed even within those slots.

 Another problem is that the order of the characters in the string has no effect on the result.
-E.g., all permutations of the string "*ABCDEFG*" will result in the same hash value.
+For example, all permutations of the string "*ABCDEFG*" will result in the same hash value.

 ::: dsvis